-Biden hails debt ceiling deal as 'crisis averted'
+Biden says debt ceiling deal averted 'economic collapse'

 - Published

-President Joe Biden has said the raising of the US borrowing limit is a "crisis averted", in his first address to the nation from the Oval Office.
+President Joe Biden has said raising the US borrowing limit averted "economic collapse", in his first Oval Office address to the nation.

 He pledged to sign the bill into law on Saturday after it cruised through Congress with bipartisan support.